Proctorville, Ohio: Government

-Proctorville elects a mayor, a fiscal officer and six council members:
+Proctorville elects a mayor, a fiscal officer and six council members.

 Education

 In 1949, Proctorville High School merged with that of Rome Township to form the Fairland Local School District.
 The name "Fairland" was chosen because the school stands next to the site of the Lawrence County Fairgrounds.

 The district consists of two grade schools, Fairland East (K-2) and Fairland West (3-5), plus Fairland Middle School (6-8) and Fairland High School (9-12).

-As of the 2006–2007 school year, the district had 1809 enrolled students and was rated Effective by the Ohio Department of Education.
+As of the 2022-2023 school year, the district had 1413 enrolled students.